 - Preheat your oven to 425°F (200°C).
 Place a wire rack over a baking sheet lined with parchment paper.
 Grease the wire rack with cooking spray or oil.
 Set aside.

-- In a large bowl, whisk together 2 teaspoons baking powder, 1 teaspoon salt, ½ teaspoon black pepper, ½ teaspoon garlic powder, and ½ teaspoon paprika until evenly mixed.
+- In a large bowl, whisk together 2 teaspoons baking powder, 1 teaspoon kosher salt,½ teaspoon black pepper, ½ teaspoon garlic powder, and ½ teaspoon paprika until evenly mixed.

-- Add 2 lbs of chicken wings to the bowl and toss until they are evenly coated with the seasoning mix.
-The baking powder helps create a crispy skin without needing gluten-containing flours.
+- Pat 2 lbs chicken wings dry with paper towels.
+Add to the bowl and toss until they are evenly coated with the seasoning mix.

-- Arrange the chicken wings in a single layer on the prepared rack over the baking sheet, leaving space between each wing.
+- Arrange the wings in a single layer on the rack with space between each one.

-- Once the wings are cooked, transfer them to a clean bowl.
-Pour ½ of the peanut butter sauce over the wings and toss until evenly coated.
-Reserve the other half of the sauce for serving.
+- Transfer the baked wings to a clean bowl.
+Pour half of the peanut butter sauce over the wings and toss until evenly coated.
+Reserve the other half for dipping.

-- Place the wings back on the baking rack and broil for 1-2 minutes until the edges are slightly charred and the sauce is sticky.
+- Place the sauced wings back on the rack and broil for 1-2 minutes until the edges are slightly charred and the sauce is sticky.
+Watch closely.

-- Plate the wings and garnish with ¼ cup chopped peanuts and fresh cilantro or parsley.
-Serve hot with the remaining peanut butter sauce for dipping.
+- Plate the wings and garnish with ¼ cup peanuts and 1 teaspoon chopped cilantro.
+Serve with the remaining peanut butter sauce on the side.

 Notes